 POTW dischargers authorized to discharge at a rate equal to or greater than 5 MGD

-POTW dischargers authorized to discharge at a rate equal to or greater than 5 MGD would not be required to conduct a reasonable potential analysis for chronic toxicity.
+POTW dischargers authorized to discharge at a rate equal to or greater than 5 MGD and are required to have a pretreatment program would not be required to conduct a reasonable potential analysis for chronic toxicity.
 These POTW dischargers would be required to perform routine monitoring and would be required to comply with the chronic toxicity effluent limitations.

+POTW dischargers authorized to discharge at a rate equal to or greater than 5 MGD and are not required to have a pretreatment program would be required to conduct a reasonable potential analysis for chronic toxicity prior to every permit issuance, reissuance, renewal, or reopening (if the permit reopening is to address toxicity requirements).

-The Water Boards would have the discretion whether to conduct a reasonable potential analysis for acute toxicity for POTW dischargers authorized to discharge at a rate equal to or greater than 5 MGD.
+The Water Boards would have the discretion whether to require a reasonable potential analysis for acute toxicity for POTW dischargers authorized to discharge at a rate equal to or greater than 5 MGD.
 The decision would be documented in the NPDES fact sheet (or equivalent document).

 POTW dischargers authorized to discharge at a rate less than 5 MGD

-POTW dischargers authorized to discharge at a rate less than 5 MGD would have to conduct a reasonable potential analysis for chronic toxicity prior to every permit issuance, reissuance, renewal, or reopening (to address toxicity requirements).
+POTW dischargers authorized to discharge at a rate less than 5 MGD would have to conduct a reasonable potential analysis for chronic toxicity prior to every permit issuance, reissuance, renewal, or reopening (if the permit reopening is to address toxicity requirements).

-The Water Boards would have the discretion whether to conduct a reasonable potential analysis for acute toxicity for POTW dischargers authorized to discharge at a rate less than 5 MGD.
+The Water Boards would have the discretion whether to require a reasonable potential analysis for acute toxicity for POTW dischargers authorized to discharge at a rate less than 5 MGD.
 The decision would be documented in the NPDES fact sheet (or equivalent document).

 Other non-storm water NPDES dischargers

-Except for POTW dischargers authorized to discharge at a rate equal to or greater than 5 MGD, all other non-storm water NPDES dischargers would be required to conduct a reasonable potential analysis for chronic toxicity prior to every permit issuance, reissuance, renewal, or reopening (to address toxicity requirements).
-Except for POTW dischargers, all other non-storm water NPDES dischargers would be required to conduct a reasonable potential analysis for acute toxicity prior to every permit issuance, reissuance, renewal, or reopening (to address toxicity requirements)..
+Except for POTW dischargers authorized to discharge at a rate equal to or greater than 5 MGD and are required to have a pretreatment program, all other non-storm water NPDES dischargers would be required to conduct a reasonable potential analysis for chronic toxicity prior to every permit issuance, reissuance, renewal, or reopening (if the permit reopening is to address toxicity requirements).
+The Water Boards would have the discretion whether to require a reasonable potential analysis for acute toxicity for all non-storm water NPDES dischargers, including POTW dischargers, prior to every permit issuance, reissuance, renewal, or reopening (if the permit reopening is to address toxicity requirements).
+The decision would be documented in the NPDES fact sheet or equivalent document.

-Table 2-1.
-Requirements for Reasonable Potential Analysis for Aquatic Toxicity